-Finch Lake Trail is a 11.2 mile lightly trafficked out and back trail located near Allenspark, CO that features a lake.
+Finch Lake Trail is a 11.2 mile lightly trafficked out and back trail located near Allenspark, Colorado that features a lake.
 The trail is rated as moderate and primarily used for hiking, walking, birding, horses, and snowshoeing.
 Horses are also able to use this trail.

 This trail traverses a small part of the 1978 Ouzel Fire burn area